 The Division of Networking & Infrastructure within University of Kentucky Information Technology Services (ITS) is responsible for all wired networking, wireless networking, and voice communications for the entire enterprise.

-The Network Engineering group ensures that the network is designed and constructed in a fashion that meets the business needs of the enterprise while also taking into account technical considerations like security, scalability, resiliency, and redundancy.
-This group creates design and implementation plans for wired and wireless access to the local area network (LAN), expansion of LAN services through the wide area network (WAN), and shared access to public and partner resources through the Internet edge and remote access tiers of the network.
-The Network Engineering group is committed to creating a network that positively impacts the lives of our students, faculty, staff, and community and which enables these groups to achieve their own measures of success.
-This group stays current on the design and implementation of modern-day technologies like routing, switching, and firewalling and well versed in emerging technologies like software defined networking (SDN), next-generation firewalling, and virtual networking.
-The Network Engineering group looks for ways to streamline the implementation of these new technologies and integrate emergent technologies to further it's goal of allowing the network to enable the success of the campus community for years to come.
+The Network Engineering team ensures the design and construction of the network to meet the business needs of the enterprise while also considering technical considerations like security, scalability, resiliency, and redundancy.
+This team creates design and implementation plans for wired and wireless access to the local area network (LAN), expansion of LAN services through the wide area network (WAN), and shared access to public and partner resources through the Internet edge and remote access tiers of the network.
+The Network Engineering team’s goal is to create a network that positively impacts the lives of our students, faculty, staff, and community-- enabling them to achieve their own measures of success.
+By staying current in the design and implementation of modern-day technologies like routing, switching, and firewalling, they also remain well-versed in emerging technologies like software defined networking (SDN), next-generation firewalling, and virtual networking.
+This team looks for ways to streamline implementation of new technologies and integration emergent technologies.

-The Infrastructure Project Management and Estimation Group engages with the campus community to collaborate on network and telephone solutions.
-A key focus is delivery of network resources for new construction, building renovations, upgrades and equipment lifecycle refreshes.
-This includes the sizing and installation of switch equipment, wired data ports, wireless access points, cabling pathways and phone hardware.
+The Infrastructure Projects team engages with the campus community to collaborate on network and telephone solutions.
+A key focus is the delivery of network resources for new construction, building renovations, upgrades and equipment lifecycle refreshes.
+This includes sizing and installation of switch equipment, wired data ports, wireless access points, cabling pathways, and phone hardware.